Saturday in the Castle – that means BACON!

 12 slices bacon

-1/4 cup butter – melted
+1/4 cup butter, melted

-3 cups croutons (plain)
+3 cups croutons

-2 cups grated cheddar
+2 cups grated cheddar cheese

 1-3/4 cups milk

-1 bell pepper (any color) – diced
+1 bell pepper (any color) diced

-1 tablespoon prepared mustard (any kind)
+1 tablespoon mustard (any type will do)

 1/2 teaspoon salt and pepper to taste